Benesse Holdings, Inc. (OTCMKTS:BSEFY) Short Interest Update

-Benesse Holdings, Inc. (OTCMKTS:BSEFY – Get Rating) was the recipient of a significant decrease in short interest during the month of February.
-As of February 15th, there was short interest totalling 400 shares, a decrease of 33.3% from the January 31st total of 600 shares.
-Based on an average daily volume of 100 shares, the short-interest ratio is currently 4.0 days.
+Benesse Holdings, Inc. (OTCMKTS:BSEFY – Get Rating) was the recipient of a significant increase in short interest in the month of February.
+As of February 28th, there was short interest totalling 1,500 shares, an increase of 275.0% from the February 13th total of 400 shares.
+Based on an average trading volume of 1,800 shares, the short-interest ratio is presently 0.8 days.

 Benesse Company Profile (Get Rating)